-After enjoying the roaring and glitzy American 20s relax back into the British elegance and charm of our exclusive suites; just a short distance from Sadler’s Wells.
+After enjoying the roaring and glitzy American 20s relax back into the British elegance and charm of our exclusive suites, just a short distance from Sadler’s Wells.

-In 1980 the enduring classic of a girl cursed to sleep for a hundred years was first revolutionised into ballet.
+In 1980 the enduring classic tale of a girl cursed to sleep for one hundred years was first revolutionised into ballet.
 Now, Bourne’s story commences at heroine Aurora’s christening where fairies and vampires feed on gothic imaginations.
-Bourne’s adaptation rebels against the idea of a love at first sight.
+Bourne’s adaptation rebels against the idea of love at first sight.
 He claims once Sleeping Beauty goes to sleep nothing more happens after that.
-His haunting production is a Gothic romance for all ages, and especially for those who feast on dark twisted love.
+His haunting production is a Gothic romance for all ages, and especially for those who feast on dark, twisted love.

-Bourne’s enchanting Sleeping Beauty will feature designs from Olivier award winners Lez Brotherston (set and costumes), Paul Constable (lighting) and sound design by Paul Groothuis and brings the audience into the core of his work, leaving them dazzled by the alluring movement.
+Bourne’s enchanting Sleeping Beauty will feature designs from Olivier award winners Lez Brotherston (set and costumes), Paul Constable (lighting) and sound design by Paul Groothuis, and brings the audience into the core of his work, leaving them dazzled by the alluring movement.

 After one of the finest nights of ballet to remember, why not unwind properly with one of Alessandro’s world-famous classic Martinis over in our DUKES Bar?